 Kul IN: Do your desserts have a story behind them?

-- They do, the whole restaurant and its concept revolve around the story of Pag.
-We are based on the culture of Pag, and we do typical flavors from the island of Pag.
-We are always looking for local, traditional flavors from Lika-Senj and Zadar counties, for example we are reconstructing apple strudel.
-We offer guests homemade flavors with a contemporary "wow" factor.
+- The story depends on the context in which you are working, e.g. in my previous place of work, the restaurant and its concept revolved around the story of Pag.
+The culture of Croatian island of Pag was the foundation of our story, and I created desserts with typical flavors from the island of Pag.
+We were always looking for local, traditional flavors from Lika-Senj and Zadar counties, for example our deconstructed apple strudel.
+We offered guests homemade flavors with a contemporary "wow" factor.

 Kul IN: Which dessert do you like to prepare in your free time?

 - Apple pie, that typical, old-fashioned apple pie.
 It reminds me of childhood and warm home flavors.